Soils are our Past, Present and Future

 Join the movement to stay #Grounded

 On a personal level we all use soil, whether we realise it or not, on a daily basis.
 Whether it’s the food we eat, playing football on a school playing field, enjoying the local park gardens or gardening for pleasure.
-Soil degradation has a huge impact on our personal lives and disrupts our understanding of the environment, even in urban areas.
+A lack of nutrients in soil caused by climate change, has a huge impact on our personal lives, even in urban areas.

-There are three simple actions we can all take at a local level to support the health of our soil.
+There are a few simple actions we can all take at a local level to support the soil health whilst improving our own health.

 - Remove patio slabs and crazy paving to help soils absorb water in heavy rainfall.
 This will slow the flow into drains, and particularly help to prevent flash floods, which will be crucial in cities as climate change leads to increased intense rainfall.